Alumni and student stories

 State, Xavier, University of Indianapolis, Bowling Green State University, Wright

 State, Ohio University, Elmhurst College and Argosy University.

 Many of our students choose to enter the job field after undergraduate studies and find interesting careers.
-Some directly related to the psychology field include working as a residential specialist in a half-way house for mentally ill adults or lay counseling as a pastoral assistant.
-Other students find careers outside the concentration of psychology including education.
+Some directly related to their field include working as a residential specialist in a half-way house for mentally ill adults or lay counseling as a pastoral assistant.
+Other students find careers outside their field.